chenchenzi/chenzixu/content/resources/2speechcorpus/_index.md

 2. Prepare a **query script** that search the text file for targeted sequences
 3. Prepare **trim script** for cutting the portions out of relevant audios

 In this tutorial, I'll briefly walk through how to extract syllables or phrases that are the focus or target of research from a speech corpus.
-My Mac Book (*Big Sur 11.5.1*) is used.
+All demonstration was tested on My Mac Book (*Big Sur 11.5.1*).
 Mandarin Chinese data will be used as an example.
 I'm trying my best to be clear and hope this is helpful for those who want to achieve similar goals, especially for non-programmers and linguistic students.

 `{{< icon name="terminal" pack="fas" >}} Unix Shell` `{{< icon name="python" pack="fab" >}} Python`

-Click on the chapters in the Table of Contents to [**START**](https://chenzixu.rbind.io/resources/2speechcorpus/fa1/).
+Click on the chapters in the Table of Contents to [**START**](https://chenzixu.rbind.io/resources/2speechcorpus/sp1/).

 >**DISCLAIMER**
 >